“Therefore I tell you, do not be anxious about your life,,,

 what you will eat or what you will drink, nor about your body, what you will put on.
 Is not life more than food, and the body more than clothing?
 Look at the birds of the air: they neither sow nor reap nor gather into barns, and yet your heavenly Father feeds them.
 Are you not of more value than they?
 And which of you by being anxious can add a single hour to his span of life?’”
 Matt.
 6:25-27 (NIV)

-Lord Jesus, when it comes to raiment and nourishment, the birds of the air have nothing on us.
-Through the gospel, we’re clothed with your perfect righteousness, and feast on heavenly bread and living water.
-Thank you.
+Lord Jesus, the birds of the air have nothing on us.
+By your life, death, and resurrection, we’re clothed with your perfect righteousness, feast on bread from heaven, and drink living water.
+Thank you!

-Nevertheless, our fears flare up, worry weighs us down, and anxiety sets up camp in our hearts.
+Nevertheless, our fears can flare up and our worries can weigh us down.
 So, we run to you today, confident of your welcome and needful of your grace.
 Please help us with circumstances, storylines, and hurts we’d love to control, but can’t.
 We’re not anxious to add an hour to our lives, but we’d love guarantees of healing and salvation, more beauty in our world and freedom in our hearts.

 Watching a spouse, children, or our parents suffer is so hard, Lord.
 We’d gladly trade places with them, if you’d let us.
 We know you’re filled with mercy and might, kindness and compassion.
 We’d just love to be able to dictate when your eternal generosity and resurrection power are manifest.

 Jesus, we’re more-than-weary of the new norm of mean-spirited, anti-civil, vitriolic discourse.
 How long before wolves, bears, and lambs; Democrats, Republicans, and Independents; and Christians of all kinds of tribes will frolic kindly together in the new heavens and new earth?